Towards Deeper Understanding of Camouflaged Object Detection: Our Method

-\textbf{Residual Learning based Joint COD \& COL:} We claim that the localization map highlights the discriminative region of the camouflaged instance, which makes the camouflaged instance noticeable.
-We then define the other part of the camouflaged instance as hard samples, and introduce a residual learning based joint COD \& COL to achieve camouflage prediction with knowledge from the localization branch.
-Specifically, given the discriminative region prediction $s_l^{\text{init}}$, we obtain the reverse attention as:

-aiming to explore the hard camouflaged area, where $s_b$ is the camouflage segmentation map from the \enquote{Segmentation Decoder}.
+\textbf{Residual Learning based Joint COD \& COL:} We claim that the localization map highlights the discriminative regions of the camouflaged instance, which makes the camouflaged instance noticeable.
+We then define the other parts of the camouflaged instance as hard samples, and introduce a residual learning based joint COD \& COL to achieve camouflage prediction with knowledge from the localization branch.
+Specifically, given the discriminative region prediction $s_l^{\text{init}}$, we obtain the reverse attention as $\text{att}=\exp{|s_b-s_l^{\text{init}}|}$, aiming to explore the hard camouflaged area, where $s_b$ is the camouflage segmentation map from the \enquote{Segmentation Decoder}.
 In this way, $\text{att}$ serves as an indicator showing the pixel-level difficulty degree of the input image $x$ for camouflaged object detection.
 Then we treat $\text{att}$ as attention for COD, and multiply it with the COD feature representation $\{s_k^b\}_{k=1}^4$ to generate the reverse localization attention guided COD feature $\{s_k^{rb}\}_{k=1}^4$.
 Finally, the same decoder \cite{Ranftl2020} as in the \enquote{Segmentation Decoder} module is adopted, which takes $\{s_k^{rb}\}_{k=1}^4$ as input to generate the camouflage map $s_b^{\text{init}}$ with the localization map as guidance.

 \textbf{Objective Function:} We have two types of loss function in the joint learning framework: the discriminative region localization loss and the camouflaged object detection loss.
 For the former, we use the L2 loss $\mathcal{L}_2$, and for the latter, we adopt the pixel position aware loss $\mathcal{L}_c$ as in \cite{wei2020f3net} to produce predictions with higher structure accuracy.
 Then we define our final loss function $\mathcal{L}_{dual}$ for the proposed \enquote{residual learning based joint COD \& COL network} as: